 This moment will be as transformative for humanity as Henry Ford's production line.
 Data is changing the nature of business.
 Computing is reshaping the economy.
 The cloud will help us do things we could never do before, at scales that were previously impossible.
 It will reshape our vision of the world, as electrification once did and, more recently, the transition from analog to digital.
 While telling the story of Alibaba’s breakthroughs and the development of his own understanding of the internet, Jian Wang's visionary book lays out the implications of this shift and how to think about being online.

 Jack Ma is the cofounder and former executive chairman of Alibaba Group.

 “Being Online reads like an encyclopedia of technology knowledge at your disposal.
 Dr. Wang can expound on the fact of 'data in the cloud' and match it with his understanding of the human experience and inevitable interaction that transforms the relationship, resulting in organic growth much like that of humanity itself.
 Beyond that, the concept of 'being online' is an apt metaphor mirroring our unique, expressive interaction with our most important technologies.
-Dr. Wang’s book can serve as a launching pad for the creative technical minds that will build the essential tools for our future.”—Ed Bennett, Vh-1, former CEO of Prodigy
+Dr. Wang’s book can serve as a launching pad for the creative technical minds that will build the essential tools for our future.”—Ed Bennett, former president and CEO of VH1, former CEO of Prodigy

 "Jian Wang presents an extremely knowledgeable and compelling account of our emerging online lives.
 His exposition of the City Brain Initiative is particularly inspiring for the future of smart cities.
 I thoroughly recommend reading this book."—Peter G. Rowe, Raymond Garbe Professor of Architecture and Urban Design and Harvard University Distinguished Service Professor